 Indian Army's Participation in Present UN Missions

+The Indian Army's first commitment on UN assignment came up consequent to the war in Korea.
+Troops from 16 countries constituted the Multinational Force under General Douglas Macarthur.
+India contributed 60 Para Field Ambulance to the multinational force.
 In Mar 51, the Multinational Command planned an airborne assault against a communist position North-West of Seoul.
 60 Para Field Ambulance was the only medical unit qualified to take part in the airborne mission along with 4000 American para troops.
 During the course of fighting, the team treated 400 casualties and performed several life saving surgeries.
 60 Para Field Ambulance later became part of the first Commonwealth Division in Korea.
 The unit treated more than 1800 battle casualties and some 9000 sick and injured, and received the Meritorious Unit Citation (From US Army) in recognition of its contribution towards world peace.

 Neutral Nations Repatriation Commission (NNRC)